Canon 30D vs T6s

 It is notable that the T6s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 30D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 30D (unlike the T6s) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 30D and the T6s have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the T6s have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 30D and T6s can be found, respectively, in the Canon 30D Manual (free pdf) or the online Canon T6s Manual.

 So what conclusions can be drawn?
 Is the Canon 30D better than the Canon T6s or vice versa?
 The listing below highlights the relative strengths of the two models.